digibyte/digibyte/test/functional/README.md

 - The oldest supported Python version is specified in [doc/dependencies.md](/doc/dependencies.md).
   Consider using [pyenv](https://github.com/pyenv/pyenv), which checks [.python-version](/.python-version),
   to prevent accidentally introducing modern syntax from an unsupported Python version.
-  The Travis linter also checks this, but [possibly not in all cases](https://github.com/bitcoin/bitcoin/pull/14884#discussion_r239585126).
+  The Travis linter also checks this, but [possibly not in all cases](https://github.com/digibyte/digibyte/pull/14884#discussion_r239585126).
 - See [the python lint script](/test/lint/lint-python.sh) that checks for violations that could lead to bugs and issues in the test code.
 - Avoid wildcard imports
 - Use a module-level docstring to describe what the test is testing, and how it is testing it.
-- When subclassing the BitcoinTestFramwork, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
+- When subclassing the DigiByteTestFramwork, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
 - Use `'{}'.format(x)` for string formatting, not `'%s' % x`.